R4mn3t/meeting-bingo/README.md

     php artisan view:cache
     ```

-4. Laravel in production on server:
+4. Provision on the server:

     - Upload project to server (Git, SFTP)
     - Make sure your server has access to your application: